 - Podia allows you to bundle online courses with memberships as well as digital products, whereas Coursera offers no such feature.

-- Podia is suited to smaller business, whereas Coursera is suited to larger organizations.
+- Podia is suited to smaller businesses, whereas Coursera is suited to larger organizations.

 What is Podia

 Podia is an LMS with e-commerce as well as e-learning portal features.

 With Podia you can sell:

 - Online Courses

 - Digital Downloads